mailgun/talon/README.rst

 apply to a message (``featurespace.py``), how data sets are built (``dataset.py``), classifier’s interface (``classifier.py``).

-The data used for training is taken from our personal email conversations and from `ENRON`_ dataset.
+Currently the data used for training is taken from our personal email conversations and from `ENRON`_ dataset.
 As a result of applying our set of features to the dataset we provide files ``classifier`` and ``train.data`` that don’t have any personal information but could be